rahulvenugopal/Learn_NeuralDecoding_for_EEG/README.md

 ---

-### Temporal generalisation - n extension of the decoding over time approach
+### Temporal generalisation - an extension of the decoding over time approach
 - Evaluating whether the model estimated at a particular time instant accurately predicts any other time instant
 - It is analogous to transferring a trained model to a distinct learning problem, where the problems correspond to decoding the patterns of brain activity recorded at distinct time instants
 - The diagonal line in the plot below is exactly same as the time-by-time decoding plot